meaningcrisis/meaningcrisis.github.io/docs/problems.md

 Hypertext reading UX has many challenges and is generally perceived as unpleasant.
 There is no easy option to create hypertext books, i.e. technical barriers.

 "Well, if you *want* to write a web-first book—again, not even a fancy new-media thing, just a book whose text is online—there's no quick consumer-grade solution.
 Spin up Ghost and write some HTML, I guess.
-Or elaborately theme a Wordpress?" - [Andy Matuschak](https://twitter.com/andy_matuschak/status/1246937720145866753)
+Or elaborately theme a Wordpress?" - <a href="https://twitter.com/andy_matuschak/status/1246937720145866753">Andy Matuschak</a>

 </details>